Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 # Quotes to Use in Swrpg

 - Any noun can be made a lot funnier by placing the word "prescription" in front of it.
+- Shall we just fling ourselves at each other and see who’s parts give out first?
+- Caution is fear dressed as intelligence
+- I *live* for faint praise
+- Got a can of kick arse with your name on it right here.
+You wanna come collect it, or should I bring it to ya?
 - Luck's never free
 - a pox upon your house, upon your family, everyone you ever knew, and everyone you'll ever meet
 - your mouth is talking, you might wanna look to that